Second Sunday in Lent: St. Gregory Palamas

 + Orthros of the Feast, Tone 1

-On the second Sunday of Lent, we celebrate the triumph of the teachings of St. Gregory Palamas, who upheld the Orthodox doctrine that humans can know God not through the intellect alone, but through experience of God's uncreated energies.
-The Council of Blachernae in 1351 which upheld St. Gregory's teachings was considered a second Triumph of Orthodoxy.
+On the second Sunday of Lent, we celebrate the teachings of St. Gregory Palamas, who upheld the Orthodox doctrine that humans can know God not only through the intellect but through experience of His uncreated energies.

-A Man Fully Alive: A Homily for St. Gregory Palamas Sunday by Fr.
+- Read A Man Fully Alive by Fr.
 Andrew Stephen Damick